cisagov/Malcolm/README.md

 * **`group_attribute_is_dn`** - whether or not to search for the full distinguished name in the member object
 * **`require`** and **`satisfy`** - `require user`, `require group` and `require valid_user` can be used in conjunction with `satisfy any` or `satisfy all` to limit the users that are allowed to access the Malcolm instance

 Before starting Malcolm, edit `nginx/nginx_ldap.conf` according to the specifics of your LDAP server and directory tree structure.
+Using a LDAP search tool such as [`ldapsearch`](https://www.openldap.org/software/man.cgi?query=ldapsearch) in Linux or [`dsquery`](https://social.technet.microsoft.com/wiki/contents/articles/2195.active-directory-dsquery-commands.aspx) in Windows may be of help as you formulate the configuration.
 Your changes should be made within the curly braces of the `ldap_server ad_server { … }` section.
 You can troubleshoot configuration file syntax errors and LDAP connection or credentials issues by running `./scripts/logs.sh` (or `docker-compose logs nginx`) and examining the output of the `nginx` container.

 The **Malcolm User Management** page described above is not available when using LDAP authentication.